QMSTR/qmstr/README.md

 ## Current status

-As of now, Quartermaster only analyzes Maven projects and stores license and compliance information in its database.
+As of now, Quartermaster only analyzes Maven projects and [stores license and compliance information in its database](deploy/README.md#results).
-See how to see its content [here](deploy/README.md#results).